apace100/origins-docs/docs/types/power_types/freeze.md

 [Power Type](../power_types.md)

-Freezes the entity that has the power, as if they're in a Powdered Snow block.
+Freezes the entity that has the power, as if they're in a Powder Snow block.

 Type ID: `origins:freeze`